-ART 281: Digital Photography II
+ART 281 Digital Photography

 Through demonstrations, assignments, critiques, supervised and independent lab work and looking at and talking about a broad range of photographic imagery, students will develop new skills and further explore the creative/expressive side of photography.
-Students will review the fundamentals of exposure, creative camera controls, fine art inkjet output, and experiment with flash and studio lighting.
-Students will look at, talk about and explore the interface of digital technology and non-silver analog processes in a hands-on workshop.
+Students will review the fundamentals of exposure and creative camera controls, learn a non-destructive workflow, advanced masking techniques, and how to process RAW files.
+Other projects will explore studio lighting, high dynamic range (HDR) imaging and fine art inkjet output.
 Students will be encouraged to develop a personal, expressive style in addition to mastering a range of practical photographic techniques while they assemble a cohesive, thematic, exhibition-quality, hard-copy portfolio.
-Students must own their own 3 mega pixel (or greater) camera with manual exposure controls and purchase their own storage media, inkjet paper, mat board and other supplies.
+Students must own their own digital single lens reflex or prosumer digital camera with RAW capability and purchase their own storage media, inkjet paper, mat board and other supplies.
 Prerequisite: ART 250 Digital Photography.
-Studio: 6 hours per week (Fa,Sp) 3 credits
+(Fa) 3 credits